cmaxw/devchat-eleventy/src/sustain-our-software/sos-008-writing-good-documentation-with-chris-ward.md

 ## Episode Summary

-Sustain Our Software welcomes Chris Ward, Technical Writer at Ethereum from Berlin, Germany.
+This week, Sustain Our Software welcomes Chris Ward, Technical Writer at Ethereum from Berlin, Germany.
 Chris tells the story of how he became a technical writer.

 After many years working as a developer, Chris realized he enjoyed helping others understand technical subjects.
 Chris defines a path of how to become a technical writer.
 He advises contributing to Open Source projects as well as joining the [Write the Docs Society](https://www.writethedocs.org/).